jamestiotio/SUTDiscourse/README.md

 ```

 > Note that not all `cron` daemons can parse this relatively new shortcut syntax of `@monthly` (particularly older versions) so double-check that it works and that `crontab` does not throw any errors before you rely on it and saving the job file.
 Alternatively, you could also specify a different custom time interval, instead of `@monthly`.
 Also, a reminder that you do not need to specify the user account to be used to execute the commands if we are using the `crontab -e` method (instead of directly editing the system-wide `/etc/crontab` file) since all commands will be run as the owner of the file.

+If you need to migrate the Discourse forum's domain at any time for any reason, you can follow the guide [here](https://meta.discourse.org/t/change-the-domain-name-or-rename-my-discourse/16098).

 ### Step 6: Add Extra Features & Plugins <a name="step-6"></a>